BoostIO/ever2boost/README.md

 $ ever2boost import
 DEVELOPER_TOKEN: <input your developer token>
 ```
-And `import` starts.
+And `import` will start.
 It uses EvernoteAPI, thus you should take care access limitations.

 #### convert
 Convert notes from `.enex` file which is exported file from Evernote.